Board of Trustees

 Jamie holds an MBA from NYU Stern School of Business and a BA from The University of Michigan.
 She lives in New York City with her family.

-Manuel G. Grace is Associate General Counsel to The Walt Disney Company, the world’s largest entertainment company.
-Manny is head of the Environmental, Health and Safety practice group, which is part of the Corporate Legal Department.
-Manny’s responsibilities include a broad array of legal matters including, products liability, environmental compliance, and occupational safety.
-Manny supports Disney’s Product Integrity team, which reviews the safety of Disney-branded products sold or distributed to the public to confirm those products meet all applicable requirements.
+Manuel G. Grace was previously the Associate General Counsel to The Walt Disney Company, the world’s largest entertainment company.
+Manny was head of the Environmental, Health and Safety practice group, which is part of the Corporate Legal Department.
+Manny’s responsibilities included a broad array of legal matters including, products liability, environmental compliance, and occupational safety.
+Manny supported Disney’s Product Integrity team, which reviews the safety of Disney-branded products sold or distributed to the public to confirm those products meet all applicable requirements.

 Before joining Disney in December of 1992, Manny was with the New York law firm of Milbank, Tweed, Hadley & McCloy, where he was head of the Environmental Law Group since 1990.
 At Milbank, Manny specialized in the environmental aspects of energy development and the representation of multinational companies and banks regarding environmental matters.
 Before that, he was associated with the law firm of Sidley & Austin where his experience included environmental work on federal, state, and local levels since 1986.